 The goal of drying is to preserve the flavor profile that has emerged in the tea during withering, heating, and rolling.
 A dry leaf does not oxidize efficiently, if at all.

 Drying may be conducted in either a specialized oven or in the warmth of the sun which locks in the products of oxidation.

 If dried tea is later exposed to moisture and air, and there are unoxidized compounds remaining in the leaf, then oxidation may continue.
 In a few teas, an evolution of flavor may be desirable but, in general, these changes diminish the quality of tea.

 You will quickly learn how to protect your treasured teas from changes that lead to spoilage.

-However, finished tea leaf is not always uniform in shape and size and this variation can affect market value.
-Packing therefore involves a sorting and grading procedure before tea is packed into bins of loose leaf or chopped up into pieces small enough to put into individual, single-serving bags.
+However, finished tea is not always uniform in shape and size and this variation can affect market value.
+Packing, therefore, involves sorting and grading before storing in bins of loose-leaf tea or chopped up into pieces small enough to put into individual, single-serving bags.

-Finally, tea is put into boxes and shipped to middle-men who eventually put it in the hands of your local tea provider.
+Finally, tea is put into boxes and shipped to middlemen who eventually put it in the hands of your local tea provider.